 Act Quickly to Speak with Seattle DUI Lawyer Aaron Wolff

 You need to immediately speak with an experienced attorney after your DUI arrest.
+In Seattle, your first court day (assuming it is a breath test case) is only a few business days after the incident.

 It is very common for the City to request stringent conditions of release at your arraignment, even if this is your first offense.
+This includes the possibility of bail, an ignition interlock device or a SCRAM bracelet.

 For more information about the first appearance for DUI charge at Seattle Municipal Court, click here.